Admissions Master and PhD Track

 Our three-year PhD program is open to any potential candidate who holds a two-year Master degree in Economics (French university M1/M2 degree or international equivalent).

-Applicants will be expected to have attended a Master program which curriculum is similar to that of the Master in Economics.
-In particular, we expect successful applicants to have a strong background in Microeconomics, Macroeconomics and Econometrics.
-Successful applicants who have not attended the two years of the Master in Economics may be requested to (successfully) attend some courses (essentially core courses) of our Master program during the first year of the PhD program.
+Applicants will be expected to have attended a Master program which curriculum is similar to that of the Master/PhD track in Economics.
+In particular, we expect successful applicants to have a strong background in Microeconomics, Macroeconomics and Econometrics (comparable to a standard PhD programme).
+Successful applicants who have not attended the two years of the IP Paris Master/Phd track in Economics may be requested to (successfully) attend some courses (essentially core courses) of our Master program during the first year of the PhD program.

 - Academic admission: the admissions committee will review all applications and pre-select candidates on the basis of the strength of their application pack (grades achieved at Master level, academic background and quality of the research proposal).